 - We also use your personal data to send you any subsequent notifications.
 The amount, type and frequency of these notifications is dependent on the requirements of the project, as decided by the client.
 Whether or not you will be receiving notifications will have been communicated to you in the initial nomination notification email.

-- We store your personal data so that you can login to the survey system and access any reports generated by the survey you have taken.
+- We store your personal data for the performance of a contract with your employer (Art.
+6.1.b) for 3 years.
+This is also so that you can login to the survey system and access any reports generated by the survey you have taken.
+After this time the data is held but will become anonymous.

 - When you are nominated by your employer to attend a programme which has access to a private complementary learning website (“Hub”), they give us your name and email address and we use that information to create your login to the private site.